ajmalbinansari/react-native-jitsi-meet/README.md

 pod 'JitsiMeetSDK', :git => 'https://github.com/softhouse-gr/jitsi-meet-ios-sdk-releases.git', :tag => 'v1.0.5-dev'
 ```

-The above line overides the official pod of JitsiMeetSDK with your custom one.
+The above line overrides the official pod of JitsiMeetSDK with your custom one.

 ### Android